cran-task-views/MixedModels/MixedModels.md

 ---
 name: MixedModels
 topic: Mixed, multilevel, and hierarchical models in R
-maintainer: Ben Bolker, Julia Piaskowski
+maintainer: Ben Bolker, Julia Piaskowski, Emi Tanaka, Philip Allday, Wolfgang Viechtbauer
 e-mail: bolker@mcmaster.ca
 version: 2022-10-05
 source: https://github.com/bbolker/mixedmodels-misc/blob/master/taskview/MixedModels.md
 ---

-**Co-maintainers**: Ben Bolker, Julia Piaskowski, Emi Tanaka, Philip Allday, Wolfgang Viechtbauer **Contributors**: Ben Bolker, Michael Agronah, Julia Piaskowski, Emi Tanaka, Philip Allday, Wolfgang Viechtbauer
+**Contributors**: Ben Bolker, Michael Agronah, Julia Piaskowski, Emi Tanaka, Philip Allday, Wolfgang Viechtbauer

 *Mixed models* are a broad class of statistical models used to analyze data where observations can be assigned *a priori* to discrete groups, and where the parameters describing the differences between groups are treated as random variables.
 They are also described as *mixed-effects*, *multilevel*, or *hierarchical*, models; *longitudinal* data are often analyzed in this framework.
-In econometrics, longitudinal or cross-sectional time series data are often referred to as *panel data* and classes of model to analyse this data, referred to as *panel data models*, can be also considered as mixed models.
+In econometrics, longitudinal or cross-sectional time series data are often referred to as *panel data* and classes of model to analyze this data, referred to as *panel data models*, can be also considered as mixed models.
 Mixed models can be fitted in either frequentist or Bayesian frameworks.

 **Scope**: only including models that incorporate *continuous* (usually although not always Gaussian) latent variables; this excludes packages that handle hidden Markov Models, finite (discrete) mixture models, latent Markov models, etc.